 The Vac N Blo® models come with an abundance of tools for complete car detailing.
 And as the name suggest, they vacuum and have a blower port.

 The hose lengths and types vary amongst the models.
-E.g. The Vac N Blo® Compact Wall Mount uses 2 x 6ft. hoses, while the Vac N Blo® Pro Commercial Series is provided with a single 30ft. commercial quality car wash hose.
-Additional sections of hose can be purchased separately.
+E.g. The Vac N Blo® Compact Wall Mount uses 2 x 6 ft. hoses, while the Vac N Blo® Pro Commercial Series is provided with a single 30ft. commercial quality car wash hose.
+For additional lengths of hose or replacement parts shop Metrovac hoses.